633 W 5th Street #2890

-- California stops, or rolling stops at posted traffic signs and signals, remain a common reason for riding catastrophes.
+California or rolling stops at posted traffic signs and signals remains a common reason for riding catastrophes.
 The CVC mandates bikes, as well as autos, to come to a complete stop.
 Riders, in particular, must keep their heads on a swivel.
-Riders must ensure all travel directions are safe before they go into an intersection or turn into another lane.
+Riders must ensure all travel directions are safe before crossing an intersection or another lane.

-- Signaling turns and lane changes are required under the law.
-Accurate, many riders do not use hand signals.
+Signaling turns and lane changes are required under the law.
+That is accurate; many riders do not use hand signals.
 But they should either install electric signals or use their hands and arms to signal.
 After all, this is what any auto would be required to do if the taillights were out, for example.

-- Helmets though not required for adults over age 18, greatly help reduce many types of head injuries.
-If 17 or under, the victim's head injuries may now be partially the rider's fault, even if the accident itself was not their fault.
+Helmets though not required for adults over age 18, greatly help reduce many types of head injuries.
+If 17 or under, the victim’s head injuries may now be partially the rider’s fault, even if the accident was not theirs.

-No accurate federal statistical numbers exist regarding fault when bikes and other vehicles collide.
-Each state-commissioned study on rider fault has produced different culprits, with some skewed for some against the rider's being mostly to blame.
+There are no accurate federal statistical numbers regarding faults when bikes and other vehicles collide.
+Each state-commissioned study on rider fault has produced different culprits, with some skewed for some against the rider’s being mostly to blame.
 One thing that appears universal is that single-vehicle collisions with no car involved are quite common.

 Examples of how singular riders lose control of steering include:

-- Sliding out in rubble, grease, water, oil.
+Sliding out in the rubble, grease, water, and oil.

 Many other stationary objects can knock riders down to the asphalt, gravel, dirt, or other hard surfaces.
 Also, accident avoidance remains a known cause of many riding injuries to this day.
 For example, many terrified riders are forced to choose between quickly swerving into the gutter or colliding with a veering or oncoming vehicle driven by a pugnacious or disregardful motorist.

 Either way, in an auto versus bicycle collision, someone always gets hurt.
-Most of the time, car occupants remain unscathed when they strike a bicycle rider unless the injured rider gets up and attacks them, as in the example above.
+Car occupants often remain unscathed when they strike a bicycle rider unless the injured rider gets up and attacks them, as in the example above.

 The Rule of Comparative Negligence – How Does it Apply?

-California's pure comparative negligence rules assure that each person involved bears their share of responsibility in a bicycle versus car accident.
-If you're 100% at fault for your bike crash, you get nothing.
+California’s pure comparative negligence rules assure that each person involved bears their share of responsibility in a bicycle versus car accident.
+You get nothing if you’re 100% at fault for your bike crash.
 Contrast this with a finding of 50% liability in your case.
 Your damages award gets cut by 50% in such a case.

-And last, if you're free of fault, then the other party or parties must pay for all of the damages.
-Last, a supervening, intervening cause can occur to make multiple defendants partially liable for your wreck too.
+And last, if you’re free of fault, the other party or parties must pay for all the damages.
+Last, a supervening, the intervening cause can occur to make multiple defendants partially liable for your wreck too.
 Examples include chain collisions, where many parties become embroiled.